The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

 The most striking Husky German Shepherd mix dogs inherit the dark coat of their German Shepherd parent, and the bright blue eyes of their Husky parent.

 Just like looks, Husky Shepherd mix pups can inherit any mix of personality traits from their parents.

 So you need to prepare yourself for every eventuality.

 Huskies are loyal, fun, friendly, gentle and alert.

 There are some clear similarities there.

-But if you’ve met many Huskies and German Shepherds, you might have also noticed some ways in which their personalities are like yin and yang.
+But if you’ve met many Huskies and German Shepherds, you might have also seen ways in which their personalities are like yin and yang.

 Huskies, whilst fantastically smart, are often stubborn and free-willed.
 This has earned them a reputation for being hard to train.

 German Shepherds on the other hand are prized for their capacity to learn complex tasks and commands quickly and accurately.